json-schema-org/understanding-json-schema/source/structuring.rst

 Schema documents are not required to have an identifier, but you will need one if you want to reference one schema from another.
-In this document, we will refer to schemas with no identifier as "anonymous schemas".
+In this documentation, we will refer to schemas with no identifier as "anonymous schemas".

 In the following sections we will see how the "identifier" for a